TomsaJ/Internettechnologie/README.md

 # Internettechnologie

-Die Aufgaben in dem Projekt sind Testataufgaben für das Module Internettechnologie an der Fachhochschule Suedwestfalen in Iserlohn.
-Thema ist HTML und PHP.
-Die Projekte werden mit Eclipse erstellt.
+The tasks in the project are for the module Internettechnologie at the South Westphalia University of Applied Sciences Topic is HTML and PHP.
+The projects are created with Eclipse PHP Development.

 ## Author
 [@TomsaJ](https://www.github.com/TomsaJ)